 However, although formal recognition of surrogacy is increasing, many state’s laws remain silent regarding surrogacy.

 Although some states have not yet taken steps to formalize the surrogacy process, experienced family law attorneys have found ways to navigate the court system to assist intended parents in becoming parents with the stamp of approval from the local family court judge.

 More judges in more counties in these states are granting orders to intended parents to establish their parentage by way of the Uniform Parentage Act.
-As a result, surrogacy is practiced and intended parents are named on their child’s birth certificate in approximately 47 states.
+As a result, surrogacy is practiced and intended parents are named on their child’s birth certificate in almost every state.

 Gone are the days when intended parents had only a few surrogate options within a handful of states to ensure legal parentage.
-With an expert legal team navigating the state-by-state legal system, anyone can build a family through surrogacy almost anywhere in the United States.
-Combine favorable state laws, excellent clinics and the experience and quality of a ConceiveAbilities’ screened surrogate, it becomes unnecessary to limit your search to just a few states.
+With an expert legal team navigating the state-by-state, and county-by-county legal system, anyone can build a family through surrogacy almost anywhere in the United States.
+Combine favorable state laws, excellent clinics and the experience and quality of a ConceiveAbilities’ screened surrogate and a successful surrogacy journey can occur in almost every state in the United States.

 The surrogacy process is complex, but with ConceiveAbilities, you have access to an in-house legal team, medical professionals and Match Managers that are committed to your journey.
 You can learn more about surrogacy here, or if you’re ready to take the next step, contact us here.